Vote November 6

 Values for Oakland Leadership

-In order to do that, we need progressive elected officials who will fight for strong protections to keep tenants, working class homeowners, and long-time residents in their homes.
-We need community champions who will ensure that development happens without displacement and with benefits for long-time residents, such as deeply affordable, stable housing and good living wage jobs.
+In order to make our vision come alive, we need progressive elected officials who will fight for strong protections to keep tenants, working-class homeowners, and long-time residents in their homes, and immediately shelter the homeless.
+We need community champions who will ensure that development happens without displacement and with benefits for long-time residents such as deeply affordable housing, high quality jobs, and improvements to infrastructure.
+Public land should be used for the public good.

-Oakland’s approach to community safety is also a key priority for us.
-We believe that safety must be addressed holistically, from holding police highly accountable in cases of police violence and corruption, to deeply investing in restorative justice programs, community-based reentry programs and decriminalizing people of color.
+Oakland’s approach to community safety is a key priority for us.
+We believe that safety must be addressed holistically, from holding police highly accountable in cases of police violence and corruption, to deeply investing in restorative justice programs, community-based reentry programs and decriminalizing people of color and the poor.
 Our belief is that a safe community is one where we work together to repair injustice and inequity, and truly look out for each other – in contrast to prioritizing the protection of property and militarization of our streets.
 We must have a culture shift in the way policing is done, and re-invest in strong public services like libraries and recreation programs that ensure safe, positive activities for Oakland’s youth.
-This also goes hand in hand with supporting strong public schools that prioritize the voices and needs of students and families over highly paid administrative staff.
+This also goes hand in hand with supporting strong public schools and a responsible budget that prioritize the voices and needs of students, families and teachers over highly-paid administrative staff.